BlueQuartzSoftware/simplnx/src/Plugins/ITKImageProcessing/docs/ITKHConvexImage.md

 This filter uses the HMaximaImageFilter .

 Geodesic morphology and the H-Convex algorithm is described in Chapter 6 of Pierre Soille's book "Morphological Image Analysis:
-Principles and Applications", Second Edition, Springer, 2003.

-\see GrayscaleGeodesicDilateImageFilter , HMinimaImageFilter
+Principles and Applications", Second Edition, Springer, 2003.* GrayscaleGeodesicDilateImageFilter , HMinimaImageFilter

-\see MorphologyImageFilter , GrayscaleDilateImageFilter , GrayscaleFunctionDilateImageFilter , BinaryDilateImageFilter
+* MorphologyImageFilter , GrayscaleDilateImageFilter , GrayscaleFunctionDilateImageFilter , BinaryDilateImageFilter

 ## Parameters